 Keynote Lecture: Typical technical status, technology improvements, requirements and needs of roads in developing countries shown on a case study

 Dr. Kakar is currently working in Swiss Federal Laboratories for Material Science and Technology, (EMPA), Dübendorf, Switzerland.
 He began his career as a Highway Engineer at the National Highway Authority (NHA), Pakistan, in 2007.
 Before joining EMPA, he served as Deputy Director at Highway Research and Training Center (HRTC), NHA, Burhan, Pakistan.
 He was awarded with a doctoral degree in 2015 for his contributing research work in warm mix asphalt at Universiti Sains Malaysia, an area of research that he still continue to focus on.
 He has worked on different national highway projects and served as highway maintenance engineer at Coastal highway, Pakistan.

 Keynote lecture: Durability of recycled and lower temperature asphalts

 Dr. Nicholls is on a standby contract with TRL after recently retiring from full-time employment as a Senior Academy Fellow.
 His research was into pavement materials, particularly asphalt surface course mixtures and their durability, recyclability and/or applicability at lower temperatures.
 He has also worked on high-friction surfacings, road markings and concrete reinstatements.
 He has been involved in a series of European projects as well as national ones and for 15 years was convenor of the CEN technical group for asphalt tests.

-Prof. Clive Roberts (Director of the Birmingham Centre for Railway Research and Education)
+Dr. Edward Stewart (Birmingham Centre for Railway Research and Education)